Safeguarding children is the responsibility of everyone at St Nicholas' Chantry.

 Tolerance of those of Different Faiths and Beliefs

-St Nicholas' Chantry is situated in an area which is not greatly culturally diverse but increasingly so, therefore we place a great emphasis on promoting diversity with the children.
+St Nicholas' Chantry is situated in an area which is not greatly culturally diverse but nevertheless we place a great emphasis on promoting diversity.

 Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
 Our RE, PSHE and RRSA teaching reinforce this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.